-Term Definition ALPHA TESTING In VA terminology, Alpha testing is when a VistA test software application is running in a site's account.
-AUTO MENU An indication to Menu Manager that the current user's menu items should be displayed automatically.
+Term Definition Alpha Testing In VA terminology, Alpha testing is when a VistA test software application is running in a site's account.
+Auto Menu An indication to Menu Manager that the current user's menu items should be displayed automatically.
 When AUTO MENU is not in effect, the user must enter a question mark at the menu's select prompt to see the list of menu items.
-BETA TESTING In VA terminology, Beta testing is when a VistA test software application is running in a Production account.
-CAPACITY MANAGEMENT The process of assessing a system's capacity and evaluating its efficiency relative to workload in an attempt to optimize system performance.
+Beta Testing In VA terminology, Beta testing is when a VistA test software application is running in a Production account.
+Capacity Management The process of assessing a system's capacity and evaluating its efficiency relative to workload in an attempt to optimize system performance.
 Kernel provides several utilities.
-CHECKSUM A numeric value that is the result of a mathematical computation involving the characters of a routine or file.
-CIPHER A system that arbitrarily represents each character as one or more other characters.
+Checksum A numeric value that is the result of a mathematical computation involving the characters of a routine or file.
+Cipher A system that arbitrarily represents each character as one or more other characters.
 (See also: ENCRYPTION.)
-COMMON MENU Options that are available to all users.
-Entering two question marks ("??") at the menu's select prompt will display any SECONDARY MENU OPTIONS available to the signed-on user along with the common options available to all users.
-COMPILED MENU SYSTEM (^XUTL GLOBAL) Job-specific information that is kept on each CPU so that it is readily available during the user's session.
+Common Menu Options that are available to all users.
+Entering two question marks (??) at the menu's select prompt displays any SECONDARY MENU OPTIONS available to the signed-on user along with the common options available to all users.
+Compiled Menu System (^XUTL Global) Job-specific information that is kept on each CPU so that it is readily available during the user's session.
 It is stored in the ^XUTL global, which is maintained by the menu system to hold commonly referenced information.
 The user's place within the menu trees is stored, for example, to enable navigation via menu jumping.
-COMPUTED FIELD This field takes data from other fields and performs a predetermined mathematical function (e.g., adding two columns together).
-You will not, however, see the results of the mathematical function on the screen.
-Only when you are printing or displaying information on the screen will you see the results for this type of field.
+Computed Field This field takes data from other fields and performs a predetermined mathematical function (e.g., adding two columns together).
+You do not , however, see the results of the mathematical function on the screen.
+Only when you are printing or displaying information on the screen do you see the results for this type of field.
 DEA Drug Enforcement Administration.
-DEVICE HANDLER The Kernel module that provides a mechanism for accessing peripherals and using them in controlled ways (e.g., user access to printers or other output devices).
+Device Handler The Kernel module that provides a mechanism for accessing peripherals and using them in controlled ways (e.g., user access to printers or other output devices).
 DIFROM VA FileMan utility that gathers all software components and changes them into routines (namespacel routines) so that they can be exported and installed in another VA FileMan environment.
-DOUBLE QUOTE (") A symbol used in front of a Common option's menu text or synonym to select it from the Common menu.
+Double Quote (") A symbol used in front of a Common option's menu text or synonym to select it from the Common menu.
 For example, the five character string "TBOX selects the User's Toolbox Common option.